Docs / How It Works

 Map-first querying

 The product is not a generic dashboard shell and not a pure GIS desktop replacement.
-The goal is to let someone ask a geographic question, move through place hierarchies, and keep context while the runtime selects from compatible packs behind the scenes.
+The user can ask a GIS question, zoom up and down through location hierarchies, and keep context while the runtime selects from fixed data packs you choose.

 Runtime catalogs